 In the quest for PEACE, after Rebecca, my wife’s suicide, I overlooked a key step . . . forgiveness.
 Unfortunately, I did not realize its importance, nor did anyone suggest it.
-This was a significant handicapped me for the better part of a decade.
+I did not find forgiveness mentioned in general grief literature.
+In the search for PEACE, this significantly handicapped me for the better part of a decade.

-Over time these steps were modified by counselors and support organizations and used as "the" blueprint for the bereaved.
-Originally, the stages were never suggested to occur in sequential order, nor require the same amount of time or attention.
-The stages settle into support groups, I attended as a recovery formula.
-Even to this day, the stages appear in books and support material in its modified form.
+Over time these steps were modified by counselors and support organizations and used as a blueprint for the stages of bereaved.
+The stages were never suggested to occur in sequential order, nor encompasses the same amount of time or attention.
+The stages settled into survivor groups I attended.
+More or less a check-off list of experiences on the path to recovery.
+The modified version of these five stages appear commonly today in grief support material.

 Emotional debris was scattered everywhere I turned.
-To collect, organize and consider it all put me in an elusive state.
+To collect, organize and consider it all eliminated any comfort zone.
 After three dozen years, I thought I knew everything there was to know about Rebecca.
 Through all our personal and external encounters I had built this image that vanished with only five words “Rebecca has taken her life.”

 I am old now, I guess officially in my winter years.
-I have learned you can pick up key insights after you can focus and think again.
-You must pay attention, as life rolls along.
+I have learned you can pick up key insights when you can focus and think again.
+You have to pay close attention to everything you read or hear, as life rolls along.

-It took me a while to grasp things that I had brushed aside or overlooked.
-Plus there was a host of oddities that I did not pursue.
+It took me a while to grasp odd things that I had brushed aside, overlooked or chose not to pursue.
 After decades of marriage, I had come to see them as, well that is just Rebecca.
 So now, looking back there were plenty of signs that simply did not register for whatever reasons.

 As time passed, I was to learn family secrets that remained hidden from me and yet known widely within the family and community.
 This is an area I have stopped pursuing.
 It was contentious and would really not help at this late date.
 I am so thankful for the family members and friends that were willing to step forward and help with this family history.
 Although shocking at first, I now know this is not unique nor uncommon.